ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

 Run the Experiment
 ********************

-To run the experiment, users can automate job submission via :term:`crontab` or submit tasks manually via ``rocotorun``.
+To run the experiment, users must submit tasks manually via ``rocotorun``. :term:`cron` automation is not yet supported for containers.

 .. _WflowOverviewC: